nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-dynamic-tests.md

 But I wouldn't be writing all of this if JUnit 5 did not propose a solution: Dynamic tests to the rescue!

-<contentimage slug="junit-5-dynamic-tests"></contentimage>

 ## Dynamic Tests

-Jupiter, [JUnit 5's primary test API](https://blog.codefx.org/design/architecture/junit-5-architecture/#Splitting-JUnit-5), offers a few classes and an annotation that together address our problem.
+Jupiter, [JUnit 5's primary test API](junit-5-architecture-jupiter#splitting-junit-5), offers a few classes and an annotation that together address our problem.

 ### DynamicTest, DynamicContainer, and @TestFactory